MicaelaLV/space-game/README.md

 ## Unsolved problems

+- [ ] Check why on the win screen the play again button redirects to the local file instead of the url
-- [ ] Responsiveness for small and medium screens.
+- [ ] Responsiveness for small and medium screens
 - [ ] Refactor code to make it more efficient
 - [ ] Clean the unused part of the code
+- [ ] Fix volume levels on all audios implementations
+- [ ] Stop the star wars start audio if the presentation gets skipped

 ## Future implementations

 - [ ] Implement Levels
 - [ ] Make the animations work more smoothly
-- [ ] Redo the win/loose screens
+- [ ] Implement gifs for the win/loose screens
+- [ ] Music on background of the Game with on off selector